open-component-model/ocm/examples/lib/tour/docsrc/03-working-with-credentials/README.md

 This tour illustrates the basic handling of credentials using the OCM library.
-The library provides an extensible framework to bring together credential providers and credential cosunmers in a technology-agnostic way.
+The library provides an extensible framework to bring together credential providers and credential consunmers in a technology-agnostic way.

 It covers four basic scenarios:
 - [`basic`](01-using-credentials.go) Writing to a repository with directly specified credentials.